TauseefMalik/ng-pseudoTranslate/README.md

 # How it helps?
-Early problem detection before actual translation of text takes place. text that is cut off (truncation)
+Early problem detection before actual translation of text takes place.

+  Text that is cut off (truncation)

-  strings that are formed by combining (concatenation)
+  Strings that are formed by combining (concatenation)

-  strings that are not made localizable (hard-coding)
+  Strings that are not made localizable (hard-coding)

 example usage:
 ```